DevXOXUtkarsh/Osint-Tool/README.md

 This OSINT tool is easy to set up and use, making it a valuable addition to your cybersecurity toolkit.

-**MIT License**
-By following these steps, you provide a clear way for users to set up their environment and install the necessary libraries to run your Python project.
+##MIT License

+By following these steps, you ensure that your project is properly licensed and that users know the terms under which they can use, modify, and distribute your code.
+**For Education Purpose Only**

 ---